 Have you ever been to a Mystery Room or an Escape hunt?
 The gorditas and I wanted to try to solve the escape room Bangkok, and one of the most prominent mystery rooms in Thailand is called Ticket to Mystery Bangkok located in the Ekkamai Mall in the city of Bangkok, Thailand.

-It wasn’t our first time to try out something like this, but then, either way we wanted to do something fun—and a nice round at a mystery room seemed like just the thing that would hit the spot.
+It wasn’t our first time to try out something like this, but then, either way we wanted to do something fun—and a nice round at an escape hunt bangkok seemed like just the thing that would hit the spot.

 Once round or game of any mystery of your pick will cost 2900 baht for 4 people, 2300 baht for 3 people, and 1800 baht for 2 people.

 There’s lots of time to get in a game or two especially if there aren’t many people there, because the Ticket of Mystery is open from 10:30 AM to 9:00 PM.